webiny/docs.webiny.com/docs/cms-guides/get-started-point-your-domain-to-webiny.md

 You'll be presented with a CNAME record.

-> **What is a: CNAME** Every website needs to be hosted on a certain infrastructure.
+> **What is a CNAME?** Every website needs to be hosted on a certain infrastructure.
 The way you say that www.example.com should be served from Webiny's infrastructure is via CNAME.

 Now that you have a CNAME, you need to: